 As the manager or team leader of a geographically dispersed team, one of the biggest banes of your role will be having to coordinate the different time zones so that meetings and collaboration moments are mutually suitable for all involved.
 You don’t want an employee having to log on at 1 am just because a mid-afternoon meeting works for you.

 Don’t forget to also look into different cultural practices that may apply to your team.
 Different countries have different ways of conducting business, so be sure you and the rest of your team are aware of this.

-Not seeing someone on a day-to-day basis can make misunderstandings are more likely occurrence.
+Not seeing someone on a day-to-day basis can make misunderstandings a more likely occurrence.
 When setting out tasks and projects, be crystal clear when defining the scope and expectations.
-Establish grounds rules, set the deadline, and also consider the best way to deliver the information (sometimes emails are better, sometimes a video calls are).
+Establish ground rules, set the deadline, and also consider the best way to deliver the information (sometimes emails are better, sometimes video calls are).

 It’s this kind of transparency that is needed to reduce the chances of error or unwanted results.

 Speaking of transparency, sharing calendars allows everyone on the team to know each other’s availability, and this kind of transparency is important for effective remote team management to work.